TopGun666/TOEFL-Essays/README.md

 [2019-03-27](33.md)  33.
 Some people are more content with the life in the big city, while others think that they will be more satisfied to live in the village.
 Which do you prefer?

+[2019-03-28](34.md)  34.
+Do you agree or disagree with the following statement?
+Playing sports makes people learn a lot about life.